King Receives UK House Of Commons Speaker

 The King also warned of extremist settler violence against Palestinians in the West Bank.

-His Majesty reaffirmed the need to create a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, commending the UK's support for reaching a ceasefire in Gaza, and its efforts in delivering humanitarian aid to Gazans.
+His Majesty reaffirmed the need to create a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, commending the UK's support for reaching a ceasefire in Gaza, and its efforts in delivering humanitarian aid to Gazans, the statement said.

 Legal Disclaimer: